EaylZwigembom/CS50-Notes/Week 2 - Arrays/Concepts/Strings.md

 #C #Strings

 A string is a sequence of characters stored in a variable.
-In C there is not really a type called string([[Week 4 - Memory/Concepts/Strings|Strings]]), so to make strings you use arrays of chars:
+In C there is not really a type called string([[Memory#^strings]]), so to make strings you use arrays of chars:

 ```
 #include <stdio.h>